Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Local analysis of an isolated Mott memristor

 which can be further rewritten by replacing $C_1$ with $-1/b_{11}R_1$ using equation (\ref{eqn33})

 The sign of $R_\omega(\omega,Q)$ can be either positive or negative, depending on the $(\omega,Q)$ coordinate. $R_\omega(\omega,Q)\geq0$ maps to the LP region, and $R_\omega(\omega,Q)<0$ maps to the EOC region.
-The angular frequency formula (\ref{eqn37}) to satisfy Chua's fourth LA criterion now becomes
+The angular frequency formula (\ref{eqn38}) to satisfy Chua's fourth LA criterion now becomes

 Since the memristance $R_2$ is always positive, this indicates that $(R_1+R_2)$ must be negative for $\omega_\text{max}$ to be a real number.
-From the previous discussion of figure \ref{Fig10_C1R1R2}(d), $(R_1+R_2)<0$ maps into the NDR (EOC) region on the steady-state $(i_Q,v_Q)$ locus.
+From the previous discussion of figure \ref{Fig11_C1R1R2}(d), $(R_1+R_2)<0$ maps into the NDR (EOC) region on the steady-state $(i_Q,v_Q)$ locus.

 We now look at the imaginary part of $Z(i\omega;Q)$.
-By substituting $a_0$, $a_1$, $b_0$ and $b_1$ in Formula (\ref{eqn36}) of $\text{Im}Z(i\omega;Q)$ with $R_1$, $R_2$ and $C_1$, we rewrite $\text{Im}Z(i\omega;Q)$ as
+By substituting $a_0$, $a_1$, $b_0$ and $b_1$ in Formula (\ref{eqn37}) of $\text{Im}Z(i\omega;Q)$ with $R_1$, $R_2$ and $C_1$, we rewrite $\text{Im}Z(i\omega;Q)$ as

 where $L_\omega(\omega,Q)$ is defined as the frequency-domain inductance function.
 Evidently, the sign of $L_\omega(\omega,Q)$ is determined by the sign of $C_1$.
-Since $C_1$ remains negative at any fixed point $Q$ (see discussion on figure \ref{Fig10_C1R1R2}(c)), $L_\omega(\omega,Q)$ is always positive.
-Therefore, the frequency-domain reactance of an isolated Mott memristor is always inductive, causing its voltage output to lead a sinusoidal current input in phase. $\text{Im}Z(i\omega;Q)$ can be further rewritten by replacing $C_1$ with $-1/b_{11}R_1$
+Since $C_1$ remains negative at any fixed point $Q$ (see discussion on figure \ref{Fig11_C1R1R2}(c)), $L_\omega(\omega,Q)$ is always positive, regardless of the location of $Q$ in the LP or EOC region.
+Therefore, \textit{the frequency-domain reactance of an isolated Mott memristor is always inductive}, causing its voltage output to lead a sinusoidal current input in phase. $\text{Im}Z(i\omega;Q)$ can be further rewritten by replacing $C_1$ with $-1/b_{11}R_1$

 Finally, the frequency-domain small-signal impedance function is expressed as

 Therefore, in frequency domain one can treat an uncoupled Mott memristor as a positive inductor in series with a resistor that is negative up to certain maximum frequency (the EOC region) and positive beyond it (the LP region)~\cite{Liang22}.